Student learns how to properly set a trap

 Register for a Trapper Education Course

 Register for a Trapper Education Course (link leaves DEC's website).
-You must attend the entire field session on the date(s) and at the location indicated on the course schedule listing.
+You must attend the entire in-person instruction portion of the course on the date(s) and at the location indicated on the course schedule listing.

 Homework and Study Materials